 Lime and Basil Sorbet

 What an intro to my post...
-I do apologise
+I do apologize

 Lower Chittering Festival

-Spotted few lonesome tree .. an excellent photography spot to catch either sunrise or sunset.
+Spotted a few lonesome trees.. an excellent photography spot to catch either sunrise or sunset.

 Lower Chittering Festival

-It was picturesque drive, all the way to the festival ground, like the photo (below).
+It was a picturesque drive, all the way to the festival ground, like the photo (below).

 The photo reminded me of a book about 3 gnomes' journey, out of their comfort zone, to look for their missing brother.
 I am sure most (especially my fellow readers residing in the UK) must have read this classic book in school.